argoproj/argoproj/community/membership.md

 ## Appointment of Subproject Leads

 Leads serve a unique and critical role in the direction and organization of each subproject.
 Each subproject will generally have two co-leads, who share responsibility.
 There is no fixed term for leads and they often serve until they retire or, in rare cases, are replaced by [voting](GOVERNANCE.md).
 Leads are encouraged to give other qualified members of the community an opportunity to serve.
-Former leads are welcome to serve as leads again in the future.
+Former leads are welcome to nominate themelves again in the future.

 When a new lead needs to be chosen for a subproject, the availability of the role must be communicated in advance to the Argo maintainer community.
 Any qualified maintainer may nominate themself for the role.
-The final decision for the appointment of a new lead will be made by consensus of all existing Argo Project leads and approvers.
+The final decision for the appointment of a new lead will be made by consensus of existing Argo Project leads and approvers.

 Key factors in the selection of new subproject leads are:
 - History of participation and leadership in the Argo project and user communities.